Quentin Richardson: Phoenix Suns (2004–2005)

-Richardson signed with the Phoenix Suns as a free agent on July 29, 2004.
+Richardson signed a six-year, $45 million contract with the Phoenix Suns as a free agent on July 29, 2004.

 The 2004–05 season was a big one for not only Richardson, but the Suns as well.
 He set a new Suns single-season record for three-point field goals, eclipsing the previous record of 199 set by Dan Majerle.
 He finished the season with a league-leading 631 three-point attempts, and 226 three-point field goals, co-leading the league with Kyle Korver.
+Richardson's single-season three-point record was surpassed by Collin Gillespie in the 2025–26 season.
 Richardson also set a Suns franchise record with nine threes against the New Orleans Hornets on December 29, 2004.
 Richardson would also go on to win the NBA All-Star Three-Point Shootout that same season.
 The Suns finished the regular season with a league-best 62 wins and 20 losses.
 He made his playoff debut with the Suns in 2005 who would eventually lose to the eventual champion San Antonio Spurs in the Western Conference Finals.

 On November 20, 2024 on his Knuckleheads Podcast with Darius Miles, Richardson revealed that his sole season in Phoenix was his favorite season of his entire NBA career.
 Citing that he had the most fun playing with his teammates, the rising stardom of his fellow teammates such as Steve Nash and Amar'e Stoudemire and how the Suns were able to shock the league by making a deep playoff run to the Western Conference Finals.